-If you are a group writing Master's thesis together, one of you must fill out a joint contract and write the AU-e-mail adresses of the remaining members in the form.
-Only the one, that fills out the form will recieve a receipt.
+If you are a group writing a thesis together, one of you must fill out a joint supervision plan and write the AU-e-mail addresses of the remaining members in the form.
+Only the person who sends the supervision plan receives a receipt.
 Please note that you can only write together if you have the same submission deadline.

 During this period you work on your thesis.

 You should keep in touch with your supervisor along the way.

 See Inspiration for your thesis if you need additional support and supervision during the process.

 If you choose a thesis with a journalistic product (exam form 3), and if you want to produce something that is not a printed article, the design and scope must be discussed with the journalistic co-supervisor and is subject to the final approval of the academic supervisor.